4MR4N11/simple_shell/README.md

 The simple_shell is able to:

 * Execute commands in interactive and non-interactive mode
-* Handle command line arguments
+* Execute commands with arguments
+* Execute commands with and without the PATH

 ## File structure